katelyngaler/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis
-The purpose of this analysis is to use R and statistical test to review car data for a car manufacturer MechaCar.
+The purpose of this analysis is to use R and statistical tests to review car data for a car manufacturer MechaCar.
 The R script that calculates these values is here: [MechaCarChallenge](MechaCarChallenge.R)

 ## Linear Regression to Predict MPG
 For the first analysis a multiple linear regression was used to see which variables related to miles per gallon.
 The variables examined were vehicle length, vehicle weight, spoiler angle, ground clearance and All Wheel drive.
 The results of the linear regression are shown in the image below.

 ![Del_1](References/Del_1.PNG)

-Based on this, the intercept, vehicle length, and ground clearnace had a non-random amount of variance to the miles per gallon values in the provided data set.
+Based on this, the intercept, vehicle length, and ground clearnace provide a non-random amount of variance to the miles per gallon values in the provided data set.
 Since the p-value (5.35e-11) was less than the significance level of 0.05, we reject the null hypothesis in favor of the alternative that the slope is not zero.
 This regression is fairly effecive at predicting the mpg, it accounts for about 70% of mpg value, based on the R-squared value of 0.7149, however, there is still variation that is not accounted for based on this regression.

 ## Summary Statistics on Suspension Coils
 The second analysis for MechaCar was to evaluate the PSI variance of the suspension coils.
 The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 This was evaluated by looking at all the data grouped together, as well as by each lot individually.
 The summary statistics for the combined data is shown below.
+This shows an overall variance of 62.2, which is within the 100 PSI limit.

 ![Del_2_total](References/Del_2_total.PNG)

-This shows an overall variance of 62.2, which is within the 100 PSI limit.
  The summary statistics for the lots individually are shown below.

-![Del_2_lots](References/Del_2_lots.PNG)

 This shows that Lots 1 and 2 meet the specification, because their variances are less than 100.
 However, Lot 3 does not meet the requirements since the variance is 170.

+![Del_2_lots](References/Del_2_lots.PNG)

 ## T-Tests on Suspension Coils